University of Antwerp

 “On Wanting to Shoot Fictional Zombies: (I-)Desires and Interactive Fiction”, Presentation at the Video Games and Virtual Ethics Conference, London 2017; and at the Red Star Line Conference: Imagination across the Continental-Analytic Divide, Antwerp 2017.

-"Fictionally Flipping Tetrominoes?
-Defining the Fictionality of a Video Game Player’s Actions", Presentation at the Philosophy of Computer Games Conference, Krakow 2017.
+Van de Mosselaer, Nele.
+2018.
+“Fictionally Flipping Tetrominoes?
+Defining the Fictionality of a Videogame Player’s Actions.”
+Journal of the Philosophy of Games 1.1.

 Fiction, imagination, emotion, action, interactivity